 - Arthritis – to increase joint range of motion

 - Post-surgical patients after orthopedic repairs

 - Decrease pain and swelling

 - Teach a puppy how to swim

-Warning: Hydrotherapy is not recommended for dogs with IVDD (Intervertebral Disc Disease) or other spine conditions in the neck and Wobbler’s Disease.
+Warning: Hydrotherapy is not recommended for dogs with IVDD (Intervertebral Disc Disease) in the neck or other spine conditions of the neck or if Wobbler’s Disease has been diagnosed.

 My visit to the clinic